Reverse T3 (also called Reverse Triiodothyronine)

 Your body, especially the liver, can constantly be converting T4 to RT3 as a way to get rid of any unneeded T4.
 In any given day, it’s stated that 40% of T4 goes to T3 and 20% of T4 goes to Reverse T3.

-But in any situation where your body needs to conserve energy and focus on something else, it will change the above percentages, changing the conversion of RT3 to 50% or more, and the T3 goes down, down.
+But in any situation where your body needs to conserve energy and focus instead on a problem, it will change the above percentages, changing the conversion of RT3 to 50% or more, and the T3 goes down, down.
 Examples are emotional, physical, or biological stress, such as being chronically or acutely sick (the flu, pneumonia, etc), after surgery, after a car accident or any acute injury, chronic stress causing high cortisol, being exposed to an extremely cold environment, diabetes, aging, or even being on drugs like beta blockers and amiodarone.
 But there’s another reason for thyroid patients.
 Read on.

-Summary: issues which commonly cause rising levels of reverse T3 include high cortisol, low cortisol, low iron, lyme disease, chronic inflammation, or other chronic health issues.
+Summary: issues which commonly cause rising levels of reverse T3 include high cortisol, low cortisol, low iron, lyme disease,chronic inflammation, or other chronic health issues.

 ***Note that you can have either an iron problem, or a cortisol problem, or BOTH.
 There are other reasons you have high RT3, such as the excess inflammation and more, but the above are quite common and worthy to explore first.